5 Things You Can Do – Music Educator Edition

 Remember to take care of yourself while you take care of your students.
 Check out the COVID-19: Resilient Educator Toolkit.
 Teacher wellness and self-care resources can support and nurture teachers to become more resilient together.

-4. Join your district’s team in planning how schools will reopen and operate next school year.
+4. Join your district’s team in planning how schools will reopen and operate safely.

 Remember music is part of a well-rounded education mandated by the Every Student Succeeds Act.
 Make sure music class continues for students whether through distance learning or in person.
 Read Arts Education is Essential